slsa-framework/slsa/docs/spec/v1.1/levels.md

 All of [Source L2], plus:

-A compromise of a single entity account does not result in compromise of the project, since all changes require review from two entities.
+Since all changes have been agreed to by at least two distinct trusted entities, a compromise of a single entity does not result in compromise of the project.

 </dl>
 </section>